Phone: (609) 987-5071

 - Review manuscripts submitted for publication in peer reviewed journals

-- Review proposals submitted for funding for DOE, NASA, NOAA, NSF, National Research council of Canada and Taiwan.
+- Review proposals submitted for funding for DOE, NASA, NOAA, NSF, Bi-National (Israel-US) Science Foundation, National Research council of Canada, Israel, United Kingdom, and Taiwan.

 - Fall 2011 CEE593-AOS593: Aerosol Observations & Modeling.
 The course covers the different theoretical aspects of aerosol modeling and observations for a specific case study (Siberian fires of July 2006).